 "There’s a real good chance that it does not make it to orbit," Musk said this summer.
 "I hope it gets far enough away from the launch pad that it does not cause pad damage – I would consider that a win."

-Annular solar eclipse (Feb.
-26)
+Partial solar eclipse (Feb.
+15)

-Zodiacal light (Late February)
+Zodiacal light (All February)

 The zodiacal light is best viewed during the spring and fall.
-(Photo: European Southern Observatory/Flickr)
+(Photo: European Southern Observatory/flickr)

 Best viewed just after sunset, the zodiacal light is a cone-shaped, hazy light that can be seen emanating just over the western horizon.
 According to EarthSky, this solar system phenomenon is caused by "sunlight reflecting off dust grains that circle the sun in the inner solar system."
 A 2010 study found that nearly 85 percent of the dust was caused by fragmentation from Jupiter-family comets.

 While light pollution makes viewing the zodiacal light something of a challenge, those in darker areas of the world should have a solid shot at viewing this celestial phenomenon.

 Editor's note: This story was originally written in January 2017 and has been updated with new information.